 - 1. Literally homeless; - 2.
-At imminent risk of homelessness:

-- 3. Homeless under other federal statues; and - 4.
-Fleeing/attempting to flee domestic violence.
+At imminent risk of homelessness; - 3.
+Unaccompanied youth under 25 years of age, or families with children or youth, who do not otherwise qualify as Homeless homeless under other federal statues; and - 4.
+Fleeing/attempting to flee domestic violence, dating violence, sexual assault, stalking, or other dangerous or life threatening conditions that relate to violence against the household.

-Note that the definition for chronic homelessness is a separate definition and is not the definition used to determine eligibility for the HUD-VASH program.
+Note that the definition for chronic homelessness is a separate definition and is not the definition used to determine eligibility for the HUD-VASHor other special purpose voucher programs.